iotaledger/goshimmer/docOps/docs/tutorials/wallet_library.md

         unique identifier of the nft to deposit to
 ```

-To deposit some previously created `MyUniqueTokens` into the NFT, we need to specify the following flags:
+To deposit some previously created `MyUniqueTokens` into the NFT, you need to specify the following flags:

  - `-id` the NFT ID to deposit to.
  - `-amount` amount of assets to deposit.